 danah boyd, Founder, Data & Society

-danah boyd is the founder and president of Data & Society, a research institute focused on understanding the role data-driven technologies in society.
-She is also a Principal Researcher at Microsoft Research, and a Visiting Professor at New York University.
-Her research is focused on addressing inequities in society.
-Currently, she's focused on research questions related to "big data", privacy and publicity, and the civil rights implications of data.
-Her recent book on youth practices - "It's Complicated: The Social Lives of Networked Teens" - has received widespread praise from scholars, parents, and journalists.
-Dr. boyd received a bachelor's degree in computer science from Brown University and a master's degree in sociable media from MIT Media Lab.
-She received her doctorate in 2008 from the School of Information at the University of California-Berkeley.
-She currently serves on the board of Crisis Text Line and is a Trustee of the National Museum of the American Indian.
+danah boyd is a Partner Researcher at Microsoft Research, the founder/president of Data & Society, and a Visiting Professor at New York University.
+Her research is focused on examining and addressing inequities in society connected to sociotechnical systems.
+Her current work is focused on interrogating what makes data legitimate, with an eye to the US census.
+Her book on youth practices - "It's Complicated: The Social Lives of Networked Teens" - has received widespread praise from scholars, parents, and journalists.
+Dr. boyd received a bachelor's degree in computer science from Brown University, a master's degree in sociable media from MIT Media Lab, and a PhD from the School of Information at the University of California-Berkeley.
+She currently serves on the boards of Crisis Text Line and the Social Science Research Council.